gjcampbell777/RESTapi_demo/README.md

 `/msg/:id`

-<p>The id info is taken from the parameter, the message info is taken from the body<br>
+<p>The id info is taken from the parameter, the message info is taken from a json body containing a message key<br>
 and the timestamp is taken from the API logic</p>

 ### PUT